Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
-Default: 15 -c, --critical CRIT   CRIT threshold for CPU and memory usage, as a Nagios range in percent.
+Default: 15 -c, --critical CRIT   CRIT threshold for CPU usage, as a Nagios range in percent.
 Off by default, because a controller under load is doing its job; set it once you know what your array normally sits at.
-Example: `--critical=90` --critical-temperature CRIT_TEMPERATURE
+Example: `--critical=90` --critical-mem CRIT_MEM
+                        CRIT threshold for memory usage, as a Nagios range in percent.
+Off by default, because a controller keeps its memory well filled in normal operation; the vendor's own example of a healthy controller reports 96%.
+Set it once you know what your array normally sits at.
+Example: `--critical-mem=99` --critical-temperature CRIT_TEMPERATURE
                         CRIT threshold in degrees Celsius.
 Off by default, because a healthy operating temperature depends on the